-Prades appears in history in 843, we don’t know much about the first settlement of the City.
-In 843, Prades or in latin “villa Prata” is given by the Carolingian king Charles the bald at the Count of Cerdagne Suniefred.
-Five years later, Suniefred, for the safety and the salute of its soul decides to endow the Abbey of Lagrasse (in actual French department of Aude) of several donations, including the city of Prades.
+In 843, the city of Prades - in latin "Villa Prata" - was given by the Carolingian king Charles the Bald to Suniefred, Count of Cerdagne.
+Five years later, Suniefred, for the safety and the salute of its soul decided to endow the Abbey of Lagrasse (in actual French department of Aude) with several donations, including the city of Prades.

-This donation is effective until 1589, moment when she passes under Spanish domination and becomes a Spanish royal city.
-And so on until the moment where Louis XIV annexes the Roussillon in 1659.
-After the European Thirty years war (1618-1648), Prades becomes a French city.
-The rupture between the Roussillon and Catalonia does not happen suddenly.
-It takes time, still today many traditions continue, many cultural exchanges are made between the French department and Catalonia (north of Spain).
+In 1659, Louis XIV signed the "Treaty of the Pyrenees", France thus annexing Roussillon.
+After the Thirty Years' War (1618-1648), Prades became a French city.
+The rupture between the Roussillon and Catalonia did not happen suddenly though.
+It took time, and still today many traditions endure, many cultural exchanges still taking place between the French region and Catalonia (north of Spain).

-Also, in 843, the old church appears; the king gives the city of Prades, its churches and its dependences.
-The primitive church takes place under the triple protection of Saint John, Saint Rescuer and Saint Peter.
-Before to becomes on the 12th century the church “Saint Peter of Prades”.
+The primitive church was first mentionned in 843, in the different acts by which the king donated the city of Prades, its churches and outbuildings.
+The old church was placed successively under the triple protection of Saint John, Saint Rescuer and Saint Peter.
+Before eventually sticking with its actual name from the 12th century to nowadays : the church “Saint Peter of Prades”.

-The actual church is from the 17th century, it is built between 1606 and 1686.
-From the former church there is only a bell tower, from the 12th century, in Romanic style, as well as a part of the south facade.
+The actual church is from the 17th century : it was built between 1606 and 1686.
+From the former church, only but the bell tower remains, from the 12th century, in Romanic style, as well as a part of the south facade.

 The inside of the church contrasts with its outside.
-From austere dark and almost medieval outside we pass in a floodlit and rich inside.
-Where the baroque style dominates.
-The architecture of this church seems singular; it’s about a big nave of 55m of length, 13m wide and 17m high, flanked by 14 chapels (what appears to be a lot compare to big abbeys nearby Saint-Michel-de-Cuxa and Saint-Martin-du-Canigou).
+From austere dark and almost medieval outside we step in a floodlit and rich inside, where the baroque style dominates.
+The architecture of this church may seem singular : it’s a big nave of about 55 meters long (180 ft), 13 meters wide (42 ft) and 17 meters high (55 ft).
+It is flanked by 14 chapels, which seems quite a lot compared to the main abbeys nearby : Saint-Michel-de-Cuxa and Saint-Martin-du-Canigou.

 The transept seems to be smaller than in conventional churches.
-The use of the marble is omnipresent here, considered as an expensive and prestigious material.
-This rare stone is to be found nearby in quarries of pink marble of Villefranche-de-Conflent.
-For the personal worship, it seems to be a big advantage that the church of Prades possesses many chapels.
-As we can see many patron saints and saints defenders are represented in the chapels, helping the faithful in their daily life.
+The use of marble is omnipresent here, considered as an expensive and prestigious material.
+This rare stone is to be found nearby in Villefranche-de-Conflent's quarries of pink marble.
+For the personal worship, it seems to be a big advantage that the church of Prades possesses so many chapels.
+As we can see many patron saints and saints' defenders are represented in the chapels, helping the faithful in their daily life.

-Patron Saints of shoemakers and tanners, they use to be a lot in Prades, Saint Crépin and Saint Crépinien.
+Patron Saints of shoemakers and tanners, there used to be a lot in Prades : Saint Crépin and Saint Crépinien.

-Patron Saint of pupils, also says hurry saint, called to obtain fast results; Saint Expedit.
+Patron Saint of pupils, also called "hurry saint", to obtain fast results : Saint Expedit.

-And finally, called to find lost objects; Saint Antoine of Padoue.
+And eventually, invoked to find lost objects : Saint Antoine of Padoue.

-This baroque art (from Portuguese "barroco”), has been born after the catholic Counter-Reformation, which calls on the emotion of the spectator.
-The greatness, the importance given to drapes and details, could be finding here in the altarpiece of Sunyer.
+This baroque art - from Portuguese "barroco" - was born after the catholic Counter-Reformation, which calls on the emotion of the spectator.
+The greatness, the importance given to drapes and details, can be found here in the altarpiece of Sunyer.

-The 12 apostles are represented; among us Saint Thomas is at the top of the altarpiece, above the Virgin Mary and God.
-Certainly punished for his doubt and its scepticism, "I believe only what I see", also called as patron saint of the architects.
+The 12 apostles are represented, among us, Saint Thomas is at the very top of the altarpiece, above the Virgin Mary and God.
+Certainly punished for his doubt and scepticism, "I believe only what I see", also called as patron saint of the architects.

-Finally, notice the importance given to details and decorations, all of them in a mountain register type : cocks, vine representation.
-In Collioure’s church it’s more “maritime” with ship and seaport.
+Eventually, notice the importance given to details and decorations, all of them in a mountain register type : cocks, fruits, vine representation...